 The best 8K TV: 88-inch LG Z9 OLED

 8K is still very much an emerging corner of the entertainment world, so much so that there isn’t any actual 8K content readily available right now.
 That hasn’t stopped TV manufacturers from rolling out 8K displays, though, and so far, the LG Z9 is the king of the mountain.

-Before diving into 8K, this TV is an OLED, which for our money provide the best picture quality you can get.
+Before diving into 8K, this TV is an OLED, which for our money provides the best picture quality you can get.
 From its top-notch black levels to its stunning colors and impressive refresh rate, it’s hard to find something not to like about these panels.

 With the Z9, all of that gets kicked into a different gear.
 And that’s before you factor in the outstanding 8K upscaler built into the Z9.
 Without widely available 8K content, being able to effectively upscale content is essential in current 8K models.
-The LG does it, and does it very well.
+The LG does it and does it very well.

 The best budget TV: 55-inch TCL 6 Series

 TCL has quickly become a leader in the industry, known for making exceptional screens at prices that competitors like Sony and Samsung have had trouble touching.
 It’s no surprise, then, that their 6-Series TVs have topped the charts for budget-minded models.

 The 55-inch 6 Series may not be as big as its 65-inch counterpart, but it also routinely retails for $200 less and packs in all the same features.
 That includes Roku’s simplistic operating system and a 4K experience that’s far from basic.
 The 6 Series has Dolby Vision HDR, a feature that will provide additional detail in content that supports the format.